 - provide sufficient opportunities for students to pursue coursework in one of three areas of neuroscience: cellular neurobiology, behavioral neuroscience and cognitive neuroscience

-- develop liberally educated neuroscience majors who will pursue higher education in this or a related field of study
+- develop liberally educated neuroscience majors who may pursue higher education in this or a related field of study

-- offer a number of interesting and valuable research opportunities for these majors (independent study, field study and honors projects)
+- offer a number of interesting and valuable experiential learning opportunities for these majors (independent study, field study, honors projects, service learning)

 - encourage students to develop critical thinking and problem solving skills through this interdisciplinary experience

-- address the demand for future neuroscientists, neurologists and neuroscience educators to attend to the numerous disorders/diseases affecting the nervous system, learning disorders and disease processes that develop throughout aging within our population
+- address the demand for future neuroscientists, physicians, scientific writers and neuroscience educators to attend to the numerous disorders/diseases affecting the nervous system, learning disorders and disease processes that develop throughout aging within our population